See How Visible Your Brand is in AI Search Get Free Report

 • Currently, 41% of manufacturers use AI-based applications to gather and manage supply chain data.

-• 27% of companies report that AI has already added value to operations, while 56% expect to see results in the next 2 to 5 years.
+• 27% of companies report that AI has already added value to operations, while 56% expect results in the next 2 to 5 years.

 • Manufacturers have reported a significant 50% reduction in production time through the implementation of AI.